-The more flexible, open and relaxed your body is, the easier it will be to move through the water, equalize and avoid cramp.
+The more flexible, open, and relaxed your body is, the easier it will be to move through the water, equalize and avoid cramps.
 Stretching the body can help facilitate this.
 Stretching also helps to rid the muscles of lactic acid and move lymph.
-Many freedivers have a specific stretching routine they perform before and after a dive session; some practice yoga, and some do not do any stretching at all.
+Many freedivers have a specific stretching routine they perform before and after a dive session; some practice yoga and some do not do any stretching at all.
 Stretching is a very personal thing that should be based on your body, the conditions you find yourself in, and personal choice.

 A practice that I find to be enormously beneficial is yoga.
-Some people are wary about the idea of yoga, believing erroneously that it means they are performing a religious act.
-Hatha yoga is the branch of yoga concerned with physicality of the body, strengthening and loosening it, and you do not have to subscribe to the other, more spiritual tenets of yoga to reap the benefits.
-The stretching exercises found in Hatha Yoga are often the same stretches found in in gyms, exercise classes and physiotherapy sessions across the world.
-In this article we will look at some stretches that can help prepare your body for freediving and loosen it afterwards.
+Some people are wary of the idea of yoga, believing erroneously that it means they are performing a religious act.
+Hatha yoga is the branch of yoga concerned with the physicality of the body, strengthening and loosening it, and you do not have to subscribe to the other, more spiritual tenets of yoga to reap the benefits.
+The stretching exercises found in Hatha Yoga are often the same stretches found in gyms, exercise classes, and physiotherapy sessions across the world.
+In this article, we will look at some stretches that can help prepare your body for freediving and loosen it afterward.

 Stretches for Aiding Equalization

-- Sit or stand with your feet hip distance apart.
+- Sit or stand with your feet hip-distance apart.
 Look straight ahead.
 As you inhale, turn the head to look over one shoulder, keeping it upright and straight.
 As you exhale, bring it back to the center.
-Inhale and look over your other shoulder, exhaling back to center.
+Inhale and look over your other shoulder, exhaling back to the center.
 Repeat this three times to each side.

-- Sit or stand with your feet hip distance apart.
+- Sit or stand with your feet hip-distance apart.
 Look straight ahead.
 As you inhale, drop your right ear towards your right shoulder.
 As you exhale, bring it back to the center.
-Inhale and drop your left ear towards your left shoulder, exhaling back to center.
+Inhale and drop your left ear towards your left shoulder, exhaling back to the center.
 Repeat this three times to each side.

 Stretches For Shoulder and Rib Cage Flexibility

-- Sit or stand with your feet hip distance apart.
-Extend your arms in front of you at a forty-five degree angle from your chest and interlock your fingers.
+- Sit or stand with your feet hip-distance apart.
+Extend your arms in front of you at a 45-degree angle from your chest and interlock your fingers.
 As you inhale deeply, breathe into your back, particularly around the shoulders, relaxing your chin down towards your chest as you do, and rounding your back.
 Exhale and return to the start position.
 Repeat for three breaths.

 - Sitting, either on a chair or cross-legged on the floor, with the spine straight, twist round to one side.
 Breathe continuously for 30 seconds.
 Take a very big breath in, and then on an exhale, twist round to the opposite side and repeat.

-- Sit or stand with your feet hip distance apart.
+- Sit or stand with your feet hip-distance apart.
 Raise your left arm straight up in the air and then bend it, bringing the upper arm down with your hand moving flat behind your shoulders.
 If you can, bring your right arm behind your body, bending at the elbow to grasp your left hand behind your back.
-If this is too difficult, either hold a piece of material such as a t-shirt in your hands, or bring the right arm in front of the body and gently push your left elbow backwards.
+If this is too difficult, either hold a piece of material such as a t-shirt in your hands or bring the right arm in front of the body and gently push your left elbow backward.
 Hold for 30 seconds and then repeat on the other side.